Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Alienating social groups}

-Alienating social groups occurs when system outputs, such as automated image descriptions, do not acknowledge someone’s membership in a specific social group, resulting in feelings of disconnection or isolation ~\cite{Barocas_Guo_Kamar_Krones_Morris_Vaughan_Wadsworth_Wallach_2021, Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
-This dimension of representational harm diminishes human dignity ~\cite{Mannes_2020} and is especially likely when “a system fails to recognize the injustices suffered by specific social groups” ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
-A study of user-elicited identification of harms in image search describes the impacts of such failures as “further promot[ing] the idea that you don’t belong and perpetuat[ing] a sense of alienation” ~\cite{DeVos_Dhabalia_Shen_Holstein_Eslami_2022} (p.
-8).
+Katzman et al. describe alienating as ``when an image tagging system does not acknowledge the relevance of someone's membership in a specific social group to what is depicted in one or more images." \cite[p.
+4]{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
+We did not find other work in our corpus that articulate this harm sub-type.
+This dimension of representational harm diminishes human dignity ~\cite{Mannes_2020} and is especially likely when “a system fails to recognize the injustices suffered by specific social groups” ~\cite[p.
+4]{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
+A study of user-elicited identification of harms in image search describes the impacts of such failures as “further promot[ing] the idea that you don’t belong and perpetuat[ing] a sense of alienation” ~\cite[p.
+8]{DeVos_Dhabalia_Shen_Holstein_Eslami_2022}.